PeterMosmans/tools-image/README.rst

 The accompanying ``Jenkinsfile`` can be used to automatically build, test and push the image using the build and automation server Jenkins.

-The accompanying ``.gitlab-ci`` file can be used to automatically test the image (some parts of the pipeline are not included yet, as they are part of reusable GitLab CI templates).
+The accompanying ``.gitlab-ci.yml`` file can be used to automatically test the image.

 A prebuilt Docker image can be found on https://hub.docker.com/repository/docker/gofwd/tools-image and downloaded from